caml-pkcs11/caml-crush/ISSUES.md

 put some sanity checks and/or repair routines there.
   * When our custom allocation functions fail, they simply **exit**: we should do something to avoid stopping the execution instead.
-  * The configure script must be improved on some points (such as rpcgen MT support, better
-  * The OCaml client library cannot be configured with a custom RPC timeout value, the C client library can use the PKCS11PROXY\_RP\_TIMEOUT environment variable, it should be ported.
-OCaml libraries detection, ...)

 #### OpenBSD <a name="BSD"></a>